Hi! It is the blog, How Unique Japan again! We always share Japanese uniqueness through this website!

 - Cocoa cigarette

-Wait, cigarette?
-Please do not yell at me.
-But it is a real one of the product.
+However, it is one of the products.
 It is named Cocoa Cigarette.
 As you see, it imitates a real one.
-However, it is from Sugar, Glucose, Dextrin, Cocoa powder, etc. Some children enjoy imitating adults with that (For example, having it between an index finger and middle finger).
+But it is from Sugar, Glucose, Dextrin, Cocoa powder, etc.

 So, it is always close to Japanese children, and they get fascinated with it.
 It is Dagashi.

-That’s all this time!
+That’s all for this time!
 Thank you so much to all the readers who visited this article!
 If you are curious about more Japanese uniqueness, please check the front page of this blog.
 You might find more interesting articles.

 OK now.
 See you for the next article!